Fatou Bensouda: Awards and honours

-In June 2020, U.S. President Donald Trump issued an executive order that allowed the United States to block assets of ICC employees, and prevent them and their immediate families from entering the country.
-In September 2020, US Secretary of State Mike Pompeo said that Bensouda and another senior ICC official, Phakiso Mochochoko, would be sanctioned under this order, and that those who "materially support those individuals risk exposure to sanctions as well".

-On 4 April 2021, it was reported that the United States Government had officially lifted the sanctions against Bensouda and Mochochoko, and visa restrictions against other ICC personnel.

 Personal life

 Bensouda is married to a Gambian-Moroccan businessman, Philip Bensouda.
 They have three children.

 Bensouda is a practicing Muslim.
 Questioned in 2011, on the role of her religion in her job, she answered: "Absolutely, definitely.
 Islam, as you know, is a religion of peace, and it gives you this inner strength, this inner ability and a sense of justice.
 Together with my experience, this will help a lot.".